magento/devdocs/src/guides/v2.4/graphql/mutations/company-team-mutations.md

 ### Example usage

-The following example shows how to update a team data of the customer's company.
+The following example updates the name and description of a company team.

 **Request:**